-DNC chair Jaime Harrison-- who lost to Graham in November-- calls out senator over guns
+DNC Chair Jaime Harrison, who lost to Lindsey Graham in November, calls out senator over guns

 GRAHAM TELLS HANNITY ABOUT 'HEARTBREAKING' BORDER SITUATION: 'I SAW MASSIVE SYSTEM FAILURE'

 "I own an AR-15.
-If there is a natural disaster in South Carolina where the cops can't protect my neighborhood, my house will be the last one that the gang will come to because I can defend myself," Graham told host, Chris Wallace.
+If there is a natural disaster in South Carolina where the cops can't protect my neighborhood, my house will be the last one that the gang will come to because I can defend myself," Graham told host Chris Wallace.

-His comments come amid renewed debate of owning assault weapons following last week's supermarket shooting in Boulder that left 10 people dead.
+His comments come amid renewed debate of owning assault weapons following last week's supermarket shooting in Boulder, Colorado, that left 10 people dead.

 LINDSEY GRAHAM SAYS TRUMP SHOULDN'T ISSUE ENDORSEMENTS IN SOME GOP SENATE PRIMARIES

-"Lindsey Graham lives in central South Carolina.
+"Lindsey Graham lives in Central, South Carolina.
 You have a population probably less than the block that you live on.
-The only gang that Lindsey Graham's gonna see in central is probably at the Walmart standing in the one line that is open," said Harrison.
+The only gang that Lindsey Graham's gonna see in Central is probably at the Walmart standing in the one line that is open," said Harrison.

 CLICK HERE TO GET THE FOX NEWS APP